 The magazine appears three times a year as a print copy available through ‘print on demand’.
 We welcome submissions from both established and unpublished poets, and will devote a significant proportion of each issue to new voices, particularly new phase poets.

-We offer a 50% discount on the price of an issue to all contributors.
+We offer a 50% discount on the price of one copy of the issue to all contributors.

 We look forward to reading your submissions.